auzias/ibrdtn-api/README.md

 Note that this measurement include the delay of registration.
 ### Registration
 The average delay for an [app](src/org/ibrdtnapi/BpApplication.java) to create the Java object and successfully register to the daemon is about 27 ms.
+### CPU usage
+This code was first a POC of an easy-to-use IBR-DTN Java interface.
+The code has been made in a **quick-and-dirty** way.
+This include many lines with `while(this.dispatcher.getState() != State.SOME_STATE);`.
+These active wait are CPU eater, even though two `while();` _at most_ can run at the same time.
+A *quick-and-dirty* (again, but well...
+A PhD Thesis is already consuming, isn't it?) solution would be to add a `Thread.Sleep(5);`.
+This would (partially) solve the CPU usage.
+A *clean* solution to handle this would be to develop a state automate by using a couple of CallbackHandler.

 To-do
 -----